splunk/observability-workshop/docs/otel/nginx.md

 ![Locust Spawn Rate](../images/otel/nginx-locust-spawn-rate.png)

-This will start a gentle continous load on the application.
+This will start a gentle continuous load on the application.

 ![Locust Statistics](../images/otel/nginx-locust-statistics.png)